South-East London · Fixed price · Free home visit · SE10–SE3

 The Greenwich Peninsula development — Peninsula Square, Drawdock Road, Middle Way SE10 — is built on former gasworks land and represents modern riverside development at scale.
 Concrete deck construction throughout; premium apartments have wet underfloor heating.
 The decontaminated industrial land means the ground conditions here are entirely different from historic Greenwich — there are no suspended timber subfloors on the Peninsula.
 We confirm UFH system type, operating temperature and product compatibility before specifying for any Peninsula apartment.
 LVT glued direct to the screed is the standard specification for these large open-plan spaces.
 The Peninsula continues to be developed and we regularly work in newly completed blocks as they open to residential occupation.

-If anything lifts, gaps or comes loose within 12 months, we return and fix it free of charge — no quibble, no call-out fee.
+If anything lifts, gaps or comes loose within 12 months, we return to Greenwich and fix it free of charge — no quibble, no call-out fee.

 Yes — we cover the full SE10 and SE3 postcode area including Greenwich town, Blackheath, Charlton, Greenwich Peninsula and all surrounding areas.
 No call-out charge and free home visits including evenings and weekends.